-MONTH ACTIVITIE IVITIES

-IDP SDF PMS BUDGET

-2021/22 to be included in IDP and Budget

-APRIL.
-2021 Submission of Draft IDP (2021/22) to COGTA.
-Posting of the Draft IDP (2021/22) on the municipal website in line with the legislative requirements.
-Advertising of the Draft IDP (2021/22) for public comments (21 days).
-Integration of additional inputs into the Final IDP (2021/22) including information on the Spatial Development Framework, Budget, PMS, and the comments received from COGTA on the assessment of the Draft IDP (2021/22).
-Finalization of the sector department alignment process.
+MONTH ACTIVITIES IDP SDF PMS BUDGET Mayor and Council / Entity Board Administration - Municipality and Entity Budget Review Activities APRIL.
+2022 Submission of Draft IDP (2022/23) to COGTA.
+Posting of the Draft IDP (2022/23) on the municipal website in line with the legislative requirements.
+Advertising of the Draft IDP (2022/23) for public comments (21 days).
+Integration of additional inputs into the Final IDP (2022/23) including information on the Spatial Development Framework, Budget, PMS, and the comments received from COGTA on the assessment of the Finalization of the sector department alignment process.
 Finalize Capital Investment Framework.
 Circulate Q3 performance reporting template to departments.
 Submission of performance reports for previous quarter/month by the 1st working day of the month.
 PMS Review of PMS reports from the 2nd working day of the month to the 13th working day of the month.
-PMS Support meeting with departments from the 15th to the 25th of every month Scheduling of meeting with SED's and PMS on the 25th working day of every month Submission of the Quarter 3 Performance Consultation with national and provincial treasuries and finalise sector plans for water, sanitation, electricity etc. MFMA s 21 Public hearings on the budget, and council debate.
-MFMA S 23, 24; MSA Ch.
+PMS Support meeting with departments from the 15th to the 25th of every month Scheduling of meeting with SED's and PMS on the 25th working day of every month Consultation with national and provincial treasuries and finalise sector plans for water, sanitation, electricity etc. MFMA s 21 Public hearings on the budget, and council debate.
+MFMA s 23, 24; MSA Ch.
 4 as amended.
-Entity board of directors to approve the entity not later than 30 days before the start of the financial year, taking into account any hearings or recommendation of the council of the parent municipality.
+Entity board of directors to approve the budget of the entity not later than 30 days before the start of the financial year, taking into account any hearings or recommendation of the council of the parent municipality.
 MFMA s 87.
-Accounting officer assists the Mayor in revising budget documentation in accordance with National and Provincial Treasuries and finalise sector plans, water and sanitation, electricity, etc. Public hearings on the Budget, Council Debate on Budget and Plans.
+Accounting officer assists the Mayor in revising budget documentation in accordance with consultative processes and taking into account the results from the third quarterly review of the current year Accounting officer assists the Mayor in preparing the final budget documentation for consideration for approval at least 30 days before the start of the budget year taking into account consultative processes and any other new information of a material nature.
+Consultation with National and Provincial Treasuries and finalise sector plans, water and sanitation, electricity, etc. Public hearings on the Budget, Council Debate on Budget and Plans.
 Public hearings on the Budget, Council Debate on Budget and Plans.
+Council Debate on Budget and Plans.
 Council adopts budget, resolutions, capital implementation plans, objectives and changes in IDP.